March 28, 2019at

 Teachers get to have fun celebrating with their students, participating in the environmental lessons conducted by skilled gardeners.
 Each teacher will receive materials with information on trees and environmental education that aligns to state science standards.

 Traditionally the National Arbor Day, founded by J. Sterling Morton in Nebraska in 1872, is celebrated each year on the last Friday in April.
-The Tulare County Arbor Day Celebration is held in early May to accommodate schools involved in the California STAR testing.
+The Tulare County Arbor Day Celebration is held in the spring.